-None of us are our best when we are tired.
+None of us are at our best when we are tired.
 A tired brain can also mean less blood to the parts of the mind where all our best thinking happens.
 And with everything that's going on of late, it’s no wonder that ⅔’s of the public are having difficulty sleeping.
 It's therefore vital we get 7-8 hours of sleep a night for optimal brain performance, enabling us to face any challenges that come our way.
 Especially when we are stressed and being asked to make life changing decisions that will effect us and our children's future.

 Here are some of my top tips for a good night's sleep.

 - Natural sunlight during the day.
 Your body has a natural body clock known as your circadian rhythm which tells you when it’s time to sleep.
 Natural sunlight or bright light during the day helps keep your circadian rhythm healthy.
 It also improves daytime energy, as well as nighttime sleep quality and duration.
 Similarly, make sure you have good curtains or blackout blinds so if you do go to bed late, you aren't awoken by the natural light.

 - Switch off at night.
 Exposure to light during the night tricks your circadian rhythm into thinking it’s still daytime.
 This reduces hormones like melatonin, which helps you relax and enter a deep sleep.
 Blue light from electronic devices is this worst for this, so switch off two hours before bed.

 - Wind down.
 Start winding down an hour before you go to bed with calming activities, such as reading, yoga, meditation.

 - Keep consistent times for bedtime - as soon as you start to change these it plays with your circadian rhythm.